Table of Contents

 How?
 Download my free and science based eBook on "Reaching team flow in 12 easy steps" and take is seriously.
 But now let's get to the actual topic of this text.

-There is a lot of discussion going on in retrospectives – but does the team also derive good action items based on this?
-The derivation of good action items often decides whether retrospectives are perceived as a "bullshit bingo" or as value-adding meeting in the team's sprint.
-They are therefore closely related to how much the team- and organizational culture benefits from agile frameworks like Scrum.
+There is a lot of talk in retrospectives – but does the team derive good measures from the discussion in the retrospective?
+Deriving good actions often determines whether retrospectives are perceived by the team as a "chatter meeting", or value-adding time in the team's sprint.
+They are thus closely related to how much they benefit from agile methods: The agile team and organizational culture.

 So in this article, we'd like to share 7 practical tips on how to generate really meaningful action from your retros that will really help your team move forward.
 And which mistakes you'd better avoid.
 One thing up front: